 45. Be informed of your visitation rights, including any clinical restriction or limitation on such rights, when you are informed of your other rights under this section.

-46. Be informed of the right, subject to your consent, to receive the visitors whom you designate, including, but not limited to, a spouse, a domestic partner (including a same sex domestic partner), another family member, or a friend, and your right to withdraw or deny such consent at any time.
+46. Be informed of the right, subject to your consent, to receive the visitors whom you designate, including, but not limited to, a spouse, a domestic partner, same-sex partner, another family member, or a friend, and your right to withdraw or deny such consent at any time.

-47. Ensure that all visitors enjoy full and equal visitation privileges consistent with patient preferences, regardless of their race, color, national orgin, religion, sex, gender identity, sexual orientation, or disability.
+47. Ensure that all visitors enjoy full and equal visitation privileges consistent with patient preferences, regardless of their race, color, national origin, religion, sex, gender identity, sexual orientation, or disability.

 As a patient, you have the responsibility:

 1. To provide accurate and complete information about present complaints, past illnesses, hospitalizations, medications and other matters relating to your health, including advanced directives.
 You will report perceived risks in your care and unexpected changes in your condition, and you will affirm whether you clearly comprehend a contemplated course of action and what is expected.